gatsbyjs/gatsby/examples/using-javascript-transforms/README.md

 [#1866](https://github.com/gatsbyjs/gatsby/issues/1866).

 The last thing of note is this example's `gatsby-node.js`.
-Gatsby by default will create Page on any JavaScript file within `src/pages`.
+Gatsby by default will createPage on any JavaScript file within `src/pages`.
 This example does not use that folder to opt for more control in how pages are created.